-The Tasmanian government's Landlord Support Fund is now open for applications.
-A landlord or their agent can apply for up to $2,000 in a one-off financial support payment if they have current residential leases and tenants who have fallen behind in paying rent due to the COVID-19 pandemic as at 31 August 2020.
-This program will run from 7 September to 1 December 2020.
+The Tasmanian government's Landlord Support Fund has been extended to 31 January 2021.
+A landlord or their agent can apply for up to $2,000 financial support payment if they have current residential leases and tenants who have fallen behind in paying rent due to the COVID-19 pandemic.

 The new legislation changes the existing Residential Tenancy Act 1997 for the duration of an 'emergency period' which lasts for 120 days from the date the amendment but can be extended by the Minister by 90 days at a time.